+Consistent with the Company's investment policy, the Company's cash expected to be used to fund short-term liquidity requirements is invested with prominent financial institutions in bank depository accounts, certificates of deposit and institutional money market funds and cash that the Company does not expect to need to fund its short-term liquidity requirements is invested in U.S. Treasury notes and bonds, U.S. federal and state agency-backed certificates and corporate debt securities that are rated at least A quality or equivalent.

-Consistent with the Company's investment policy, cash is invested with prominent financial institutions in bank depository accounts, commercial paper, certificates of deposit, and institutional money market funds.
-The Company determines the appropriate classification of marketable securities at the time of purchase and reevaluates such designation as of each balance sheet date.
-All marketable securities owned during the three months ended March 31, 2010 and 2009 were classified as available for sale.
-Interest and dividend income on investments are included in "Interest income."
+The Company determines the appropriate classification of marketable securities at the time of purchase and reevaluates its designation as of each balance sheet date.
+All marketable securities owned during the three and nine months ended September 30, 2010 and 2009 were classified as available for sale.
+Interest and dividend income on investments in marketable securities are included in "Interest income."
 The cost of securities sold is based on the specific identification method.
+Investments in marketable securities are recorded as of each balance sheet date at fair value, with unrealized gains and, to the extent deemed temporary, unrealized losses in stockholders' equity.
+Accretion of discounts and amortization of premiums and realized gains and losses are included in interest income in the statement of operations.